-He thereafter worked with fellow artist and mentor Tivan van Dyk for almost 10 years.
-They worked on different projects, including murals at Ceaser’s Casino, in London and in Egypt.
+Kobus was born in Rustenburg in 1971 and completed his Fine Arts diploma in 1992 at the Pretoria Technikon.
+He thereafter worked with fellow artist and mentor Tivan van Dyck for almost 10 years.
+They worked on a series of projects, including murals in London, Egypt and Caesars Casino.